aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 # MyHashMap

 Today you will implement your very own HashMap.
 If this sounds tricky, don't worry--we've provided specs.
-We'll email out a skeleton to you.
+Download the [skeleton] before you start.

-[skeleton]: ./skeleton.zip?raw=true
+[skeleton]: skeleton.zip?raw=true

 ## Phase 1: IntSet